elixir-lang/elixir/lib/elixir/pages/Operators.md

   * [`&&`](`&&/2`) and [`and`](`and/2`) - relaxed and strict logical and
   * [`||`](`||/2`) and [`or`](`or/2`) - relaxed and strict logical or

+Many of those can be used in guards; consult the [list of allowed guard functions and operators](patterns-and-guards.html#list-of-allowed-functions-and-operators).

 Additionally, there are a few other operators that Elixir parses but doesn't actually use.
-See [Custom and overridden operators](#custom-and-overridden-operators) below for a list.
+See [Custom and overridden operators](#custom-and-overridden-operators) below for a list and for guidelines about their use.

 Some other operators are special forms and cannot be overridden: